Label Leakage in Federated Inertial-based Human Activity Recognition: Limitations

-As discussed in Chapter~\ref{subsec:problem}, our experiments focus on single-client gradient updates.
-Future research could examine how multi-client aggregation impacts label leakage, particularly in real-world FL deployments.
+Additional experiments (provided in the code repository) further indicate that applying clipping and noise to the gradients of the last layer does not impair the prediction accuracy of trained models.
+As our experiments focus on single-client gradient updates, future research could examine how multi-client aggregation impacts label leakage, particularly in real-world FL deployments.
 Additionally, since bias-based attacks consistently outperformed weight-based ones, a practical defense recommendation may be to train HAR models without bias terms, as suggested in \cite{scheligaCombiningStochasticDefenses2022}.
+Further investigation could also be warranted into why iLRG was the most volatile among all label leakage attacks studied, with its performance highly sensitive to LDP measures and multi-step averaging.
 Moreover, although commonly employed in HAR tasks, we deliberately did not apply a weighted loss during training.
 Weighted losses increase the influence of rare classes on the gradient, potentially making these classes more susceptible to leakage, an especially critical concern in sensitive domains such as healthcare and disease detection.
 Lastly, given the scope of our experimental framework, we report only the most representative trends in the paper.
-To support reproducibility and future research, we have open-sourced all code and experiments.
+To support reproducibility and future research, we have open-sourced all code and experiments in our code repository.